Green tea, EGCG and l-theanine offer many health benefits for your body and brain. Learn how to get the best results from green tea and its extracts.

 Matcha — Green Tea on Steroids

-Matcha green tea is a finely milled powder made from tea leaves grown in the shade in Japan.
+Matcha green tea is a finely milled powder made from tea leaves grown in the shade in Japan and China.

 Since you are consuming the entire tea leaf instead of making an infusion, matcha is like green tea on steroids.

-Matcha’s benefits are like those of green tea — but even more so.
+Matcha’s benefits are similar to those of green tea — but even more so.

 Matcha contains more potent catechins and antioxidants.
 One study found matcha had up to 137 times more EGCG than the other green teas tested.
 (72)